Robernetes/Robernetes/README.md

 - 👨🏽‍💻 I’m currently working on...;
 - 🌱 I’m currently learning Kotlin and architecture patterns like MVVM and Clean Architecture ;
-- 👯 I’m looking to collaborate on [Handle Path Oz](https://github.com/onimur/handle-path-oz) 🤝;
+- 👯 I’m looking to collaborate on 🤝;
-- 🤔 I’m looking for help with Design Pattern 😭;
+- 🤔 I’m looking for help with Achitecture Pattern 😭;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I have a degree in civil engineering;
+- ⚡️ Fun-Fact: I have a degree in information systems engineering;
-- 📫 How to reach me: murillo_comino@hotmail.com;
+- 📫 How to reach me: ...;

 **Languages and Tools:**